panva/jose/docs/jwe/general/encrypt/classes/GeneralEncrypt.md

 ▸ **setAdditionalAuthenticatedData**(`aad`): `this`

-Sets the Additional Authenticated Data on the GeneralEncrypt object.
+Sets the Additional Authenticated Data on the JWE producer.

 #### Parameters